-The Seapower engineers and project coordinators have been involved in the wave energy industry for over 25 years and have been developing the SeaPower Platform since 2008.
+The Seapower engineers and project coordinators have been involved in the wave energy industry for over 25 years and have been developing the Seapower Platform since 2008.
 A strong business and economic model underpin all our technological development.
-We and our partners are driven by the desire to make wave energy a reality, to reduce carbon emissions in the generation of electricity or to provide drinking water and water for irrigation economically.
+We and our partners are driven by the desire to make wave energy a reality, to reduce carbon emissions in the generation of electricity, and to economically provide drinking water and water for irrigation.
 Our strength is our association with other small and medium sized companies in Ireland, the UK and continental Europe, who are also dedicated to the cause of making ocean energy a reality.

 - Ongoing tank testing, and optimisation campaigns e.g. MARINET, KHL, Flowave.

-- Ongoing PTO development, e.g survival loading studies, FMECA studies.
+- Ongoing PTO development, e.g. survival loading studies, FMECA studies, LCOE reduction.
 Recent results are available here

 - Future deployment in AMETS: Full Scale Test Site (50m and or 100m deep)

-- Licence the Technology for large scale production.
+- Sell or Licence the Technology for large scale production.

 The company is engineering led, not ruled by investors and false promises.
+To date, we have been using funding streams from EU funding and Scotland, without seeking a financial backer – yet.
 Our engineering team has designed and constructed an in-house wave flume, allowing us to carry out small scale, low cost trial-and-error design checks at 1:50 scale.
-High level testing, however, is carried out in professionally run wave basin laboratories such as those Beaufort Research in University College Cork, the Kelvin facility at the University of Strathclyde in Glasgow and the Queens University Marine Laboratory in Portaferry.
+High level testing, however, is carried out in professionally run wave basin laboratories such as Beaufort Research in University College Cork, the Kelvin facility at the University of Strathclyde in Glasgow and the Queens University Marine Laboratory in Portaferry.
 This approach has proven to be invaluable.
 First comes intuition, early testing in the flume, proper numerical analysis and then performance evaluation in wave laboratories by independent professionals.

-The team designs with SolidWorks® and as well as building prototypes for wave basins they have built numerous PTO test rigs at the company’s workshop.
+The team designs with SolidWorks® to build smaller scale prototypes for wave basin testing.
+They have built numerous PTO test rigs at the company’s own workshop.
 The latest test rig is a precise scaled down replica of a full sized PTO system.
-The inputs (provided by a servo-controlled prime mover and LabVIEW) are derived from numerical analysis of the full scale attenuator operating in real Atlantic seas.
-The outputs, therefore, replicate motions, velocities, forces and powers in real sea conditions.
+The inputs for motions (provided by a servo-controlled prime mover) are derived from numerical analysis of a real full scale machine operating in real Atlantic seas.
+The outputs, therefore, replicate PTO motions, velocities, forces and powers in real sea conditions.
 The test rig was designed with sufficient flexibility to enable the company to:

 - Demonstrate functionality and validate the output performance of the high pressure seawater hydraulic PTO for use with the Seapower Platform